photo credit: Sarah Bennett

 Touchstone Community School

-I spent decades working with wise, creative colleagues and hundreds of brave and funny young writers; they all convinces me that reading, writing, speaking, and listening are functionally magic powers.
+I spent decades working with wise, creative colleagues and hundreds of brave and funny young writers; they all convinced me that reading, writing, speaking, and listening are functionally magical powers.

-William B Joiner Institute for the Study of War and Social Consequences
+William T Joiner Institute for the Study of War and Social Consequences

 The Joiner Institute’s Summer Writing Workshops gathered American veterans of the war in Viet Nam, writers and veterans visiting from Viet Nam, young veterans from more recent wars, and people (like me) trying to understand the shadow of war for a family member.
 The workshops are no longer running, but I still treasure help I found there for writing about hard things.